Sound localization: In the median plane (front, above, back, below)

 For many mammals there are also pronounced structures in the pinna near the entry of the ear canal.
 As a consequence, direction-dependent resonances can appear, which could be used as an additional localization cue, similar to the localization in the median plane in the human auditory system.

 There are additional localization cues which are also used by animals.

 Head tilting

 For sound localization in the median plane (elevation of the sound) also two detectors can be used, which are positioned at different heights.
 In animals, however, rough elevation information is gained simply by tilting the head, provided that the sound lasts long enough to complete the movement.
 This explains the innate behavior of cocking the head to one side when trying to localize a sound precisely.
 To get instantaneous localization in more than two dimensions from time-difference or amplitude-difference cues requires more than two detectors.

+Localization with directionally sensitive antennae (insects)

+The small size of insects obscure time and intensity differences, as well as phase differences.
+The insect species that do use pressure sensors (such as crickets and moths) communicate at higher frequencies, thereby allowing them to localize sound despite their size.
+Others (such as mosquitoes, flies, and bees) use low frequencies, and have directionally sensitive antennae to allow for localization.
+They use the scolopidia in their Johnston's organ as directional stretch receptors.
+Antennal hearing at small scales, however, has a short range, requiring sophisticated mechanisms to interpret the brief audio signals of other flying insects.